christopheraue/christopheraue.net/_posts/2014-03-05-vertical-align.md

 -------------------------------
 But, `vertical-align` can be a real scumbag sometimes.
 Working with it can be a little frustrating.
 There seem to be some mysterious rules at work.
 For example, it might happen, that the element you changed `vertical-align` for doesn't change its alignment at all, but other elements in the line do!
 I'm still getting dragged into the dark corners of `vertical-align` from time to time, tearing my hair.

 Unfortunately, most resources on the matter are somewhat shallow.
 Especially, if we want to use `vertical-align` for layout.
-They concentrate on the misconception of trying to [vertical align everything inside an element](http://phrogz.net/CSS/vertical-align/).
-They give [basic introductions](http://css-tricks.com/what-is-vertical-align/) into the property and explain how elements are aligned in very simple situations.
-Or [both](http://www.impressivewebs.com/css-vertical-align/).
+They concentrate on the misconception of trying to vertical align everything inside an element.
+They give basic introductions into the property and explain how elements are aligned in very simple situations.
 They do not explain the tricky parts.

 So, I set myself the target to **clarify the behavior of vertical-align once and for all**.
 I ended up working through the [W3C](http://www.w3.org/TR/CSS2/visudet.html#line-height) [specifications](http://www.w3.org/TR/CSS2/visuren.html#inline-formatting) and playing with some examples.
 The result is this article.